 7. CONCENTRATION OF CREDIT RISK

 The Organization maintains its cash and cash equivalent balances in two financial institutions.
-The Organization's cash and cash equivalents exceeded federally insured limits by \$0 and \$123,450 for the years ended June 30, 2023 and 2022, respectively.
+The Organization's cash and cash equivalents exceeded federally insured limits by \$0 for both years ended June 30, 2024 and 2023.

 8. RETIREMENT PLAN